-IMPORTANT NOTE: Students taking longer to complete the program could incur additional expense and may encounter difficulty in scheduling some courses.
+IMPORTANT NOTE: Students taking longer to complete the program could incur additional expense and might experience difficulty scheduling the required sequence of courses.
 For detailed program descriptions, please consult the calendars of the respective academic units involved in the Concurrent Program.